 Degenerative conditions can start earlier in life, but typically 50 is the age when we see and feel dramatic changes in our body.
-It serves as a reminder of the importance of wellness exams for early detection and symptom diagnosis.
-And reinforces the value of maintaining an active lifestyle.
+It serves as a reminder of the importance of wellness exams for early detection and symptom diagnosis; and reinforces the value of maintaining an active lifestyle.
 This generation (Baby Boomers) has more 55+ active living communities available to them than any elderly generation in the past.
 Great resources are available to them, and the options are vast.
 We invite you to learn more about osteoporosis and its effects on aging.

-Two Important Factors in Aging
+Two Important Factors on Aging

 There is a reason why many health and medical insurance plans include free annual screenings and wellness exams.
-It’s because they work.
+It's because they work.
 Early detection and diagnosis significantly improves your health and quality of life.
-We share the importance of wellness visits at Flourish Medical + Wellness with our patience and on our resource blog.

 (2) Toxin Exposure

 At any age, we should be concerned about our exposure to toxins.
-We share some frightening insights in this recent blog post.
+We share some frightening insights in this blog post.
 You may want to review it!
 We list specific information on the environment we are exposed to.
 Did you know toxins are fat soluble?
 It means they are stored in our fat and can remain in our bodies for years, or even decades.
 This causes changes in our bodies and greatly affects our aging process.
 Our body cannot keep up the fight without our help.
 Therefore, we need to avoid new exposure and actively work to remove the old toxins.

-Not Just Great Advice: These 10 Tips will help maintain a healthy lifestyle, but they focus on the “staying” healthy concept.
-We want to help you “start” a healthy lifestyle.
+Not Just Great Advice: These 10 Tips wil help maintain a healthy lifestyle, but they focus on the "staying" healthy concept.
+We want ot help you "start" a healthy lifestyle.
 The post is very inspiring and nicely outlines each area of our life as a specific focus.
 Actively making healthy choices in the exercise, diet, social, and mental areas of our life will support wellness.
-At Flourish, we’d add a spiritual focus to bring wellness into the fullness of life as God intends it: wholeness.
+At Flourish, we'd add a spiritual focus to bring wellness into the fullness of life as God intends it: wholeness.
 Learn more about our team approach to your health and wholeness.
 And contact us with questions today.